Kerry F.C. (Ireland)

-Kerry Football Club (Irish: Cumann Peile Chiarraí) is an Irish association football club based in Tralee, County Kerry.
+Kerry Football Club is an Irish association football club based in Tralee, County Kerry.
 They play their home matches at Mounthawk Park.

-The club will compete in the League of Ireland First Division, starting in the 2023 season, with an inaugural fixture against Cobh Ramblers.
+The club competes in the League of Ireland First Division, starting in the 2023 season, with an inaugural fixture against Cobh Ramblers.

 History

+Early days

 Participation from County Kerry in the League of Ireland began when a team representing the Kerry District League (KDL) participated in the Eircom U21 League in 2002 and 2003, while Tralee Dynamos subsequently played in the third-tier A Championship between 2009 and 2011.
 Following the folding of the A Championship in 2011, Tralee Dynamos submitted an application for a licence to compete in the League of Ireland First Division for the 2012 season.
 However, their application was unsuccessful.

+Underage leagues

 The KDL resumed participation with the League of Ireland at underage level in the late 2010s, joining the Southern Elite Division of the Under-17 League in 2016 and subsequently that of the Under-19 League in 2019.

+Senior side

-It was announced on 22 June 2022 that an application had been made by Kerry Football Club, an entity comprising the KDL and a consortium led by Brian Ainscough and Billy Dennehy, for a licence to compete in the League of Ireland for the 2023 season.
+It was announced on 22 June 2022 that an application had been made by Kerry Football Club, an entity comprising the KDL and a consortium led by Brian Ainscough, Steven Conway and Billy Dennehy, for a licence to compete in the League of Ireland for the 2023 season.
 The application was deemed successful on 16 November, when Kerry were awarded a licence for the First Division.
-The club will operate on a fully amateur basis for the 2023 season, and play their games in Mounthawk Park.
-On 19 December 2022, Dennehy was announced as the club's first manager.
-Later that same day, Treaty United midfielder Matt Keane became Kerry FC's first contracted player, followed by Seán McGrath from Cobh Ramblers.
-The club's first ever competitive senior fixture took place on 17 February 2023, a 2–0 home defeat against Cobh Ramblers at Mounthawk Park.
-The following week, Leo Gaxha became the scorer of the club's first ever goal at senior level, in a 3–1 defeat against Bray Wanderers at the Carlisle Grounds.
-On March 3, Kerry secured their first point in the League of Ireland, following a 1-1 draw with Treaty United at Mounthawk Park.
+The club would operate on a fully amateur basis for the 2023 season, and play their games at Mounthawk Park.
+Dennehy was announced as the club's first manager on 19 December.
+Later that same day, Treaty United midfielder Matt Keane was announced as the club's first signing, followed by Seán McGrath from Cobh Ramblers.